MayankRaikwar/SoK-of-Used-Cryptography-in-Blockchain/README.md

 ----
 #### Research Problem 3:
-Construct a new blockchain mechanism that periodically prunes its distributed ledger (reduces its size), producing a fresh but equivalent ledger, while prov- ably keeping correct state of all assets that are subject of the ledger transactions.
+Construct a new blockchain mechanism that periodically prunes its distributed ledger (reduces its size), producing a fresh but equivalent ledger, while provably keeping correct state of all assets that are subject of the ledger transactions.

 ----
 #### Research Problem 4: